Massa Marittima needs no introduction. A true medieval city, it eclipses almost every other town in the Maremma with its beauty and fame.

 |Museo di Arte e Storia delle Miniere

-You really need to be interested in mining history and minerals to enjoy this exhibition dedicated to the art and history of the city’s mines.
+You really need to be interested in mining and minerals to enjoy this exhibition dedicated to the art and history of the city’s mines.

 |Museo di Arte Sacra